2021 Cheltenham Borough Council election

 The 2021 Cheltenham Borough Council elections took place on 6 May 2021 to elect members of Cheltenham Borough Council in Gloucestershire, England.
 Half of the council was up for election, and the Liberal Democrats remained in overall control of the council.

 These seats were due to be contested in 2020, but were delayed by one year due to the COVID-19 pandemic.

-Results
+Results summary

 Council composition

 Before the election, the composition of the council was:

 After the election, the composition of the council was: